(During Term Time)

 Open Door runs on the first Tuesday of each month from 12noon until 2.30pm.
 On arriving we enjoy a short period of worship, then go into the Hall for home made soup and rolls, a period of crafts, quiz or similar before finishing with tea and cake and then the favourite ‘bingo’!
 We are aware that there are many more people in the community who may benefit from the relaxed, fun, friendly atmosphere.

-We would also like to extend our grateful thanks to those who provide transport, make and serve soup, tea and cake, participate in activities, quizzes etc. And to Father Geoff who leads our worship.
+We would also like to extend our grateful thanks to those who provide transport, make and serve soup, tea and cake, participate in activities, quizzes etc.

 The Ladies' Group meets on the third Wednesday of each month (except August) at 7.30pm in the Church hall.
 The group is open to everyone in the community and further afield.
 We are a friendly group and enjoy a variety of speakers, wine and cheese evenings and fun.
 We all go out for a lunch time meal in January and an evening meal in July.